Mass Transit DLC Review

 There’s two ways Mass Transit really shines.
 First, it gives you options.
 It lets you choose a niche option for a niche scenario: taking tourists up the mountain to reach the entrance of my hilltop nature reserve, for instance.

 In that way, it gives you ways to be creative and solve each problem in the most satisfying way.
-I find I’m often most attached to – and most proud of – those unusual little routes.
+I find I’m often most attached to - and most proud of - those unusual little routes.
+The second aspect is its expansion of the available hub buildings.
+Suddenly you’ve got ways of connecting trains, monorails, buses, ferries and metros together in ways that drastically improves efficiency and eliminates short-distance car journeys.

 After Dark added the first of these hub buildings and they obviously struck a chord with the community.
 Personally, transport hubs - or interchanges - are among my favourite bits of the game.
 I just cannot get enough of efficiently connecting different levels of the transport hierarchy.